Inca Trail 3 Days to Machu Picchu

 • An emergency oxygen bottle.

-• Radio communication between guide and cook-porters
+• Radio communication between the guide and the cook-porters

 *Price based on two people sharing one tent.